sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/TagCategoriesExperimentalApi.md

 > deleteCategories(projectId, categoryName)

-Delete tag categories with the given names from the specified project-space.
+Delete tag categories with the given name from the specified project-space.

-Delete tag categories with the given names from the specified project-space.
+Delete tag categories with the given name from the specified project-space.

 ### Example